19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting.md

 To cast a [Spell](../Spells.md), make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + (2 x [Spell Level](../Spells/Spell%20Level.md))) [Mental Defense](../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md).

 >On a **success**, the spell takes effect.
-On a [Critical Success](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Success.md), a [Critical Cast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Cast.md) occurs.
+>On a [Critical Success](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Success.md), a [Critical Cast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Cast.md) occurs.

 >On a **failure**, the spell fizzles and burns you.
-You take [Mythril Damage](../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md) equal to the [Spell Level](../Spells/Spell%20Level.md).
-On a [Critical Failure](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Failure.md), a [Critical Miscast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Miscast.md) occurs.
+>You take [Mythril Damage](../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md) equal to the [Spell Level](../Spells/Spell%20Level.md).
+>On a [Critical Failure](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Failure.md), a [Critical Miscast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Miscast.md) occurs.

 ## Forceful Spellburn

-If you fail [The Spellcasting Roll](#The%20Spellcasting%20Roll), you may choose to succeed it instead, so long as it wasn't a [Critical Miscast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Miscast.md).
-If you do this, you take [Mythril Damage](../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md) equal to the difference between the result and the [DC](../../Game%20Procedures/Core%20Procedures/DC.md).
+If you fail [The Spellcasting Roll](#The%20Spellcasting%20Roll), you may choose to succeed it instead, as long as it wasn't a [Critical Miscast](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Miscast.md).
+If you do, you take [Mythril Damage](../../Game%20Procedures/Combat/Damage%20Types/Mythril%20Damage.md) equal to the difference between the result and the [DC](../../Game%20Procedures/Core%20Procedures/DC.md).
 If this damage reduces your [HP](../../Player%20Characters/Derived%20Statistics/Health%20Points.md) to 0, you [Die](../../Game%20Procedures/Conditions/Dying.md#Dead).
 After taking this damage, you become [Exhausted](../../Game%20Procedures/Conditions/Exhausted.md).